MichaelCurrin/my-github-projects/README.md

 This _My Github Projects_ repo goes a step further by getting repos and their topics, then grouping them by their topics (labels set for a Github repo).
 This was made possible by create a plugin (in Ruby) and for efficiency this was done using the Github GraphQL API (such that one request returns 100 repos and their labels at once).

 I did a POC for a Ruby plugin for GraphQL request using this repo - [MichaelCurrin/github-gql-ruby](https://github.com/MichaelCurrin/github-gql-ruby).
 However, the two projects have diverged as I made more changes in this project than that one, until I can make that one installable or as a submodule + symlink into plugins directory.
+Also this portfolio site will be easier for me to maintain using a Ruby library for GraphQL or a Python script (which would write out a JSON file to be read as a data file by Jekyll).
+I chose Ruby initially for interest so I could do something useful with Ruby but the solution is not so flexible for me.

 ## Requirements